aashishpeepra/Wapp-Bot1/README.md

-# Whatsapp-selenium-automation
+# Whatsapp-Bot
-It uses selenium to automate whatsapp for various different functionality.
+It uses selenium to automate whatsapp for various different functionality in Whatsapp.
 <br/>
 You can do a lot of things like
 <ul>